marcossantiago/kubernetes-workshop/01_introduction.md

 ---

-## A "Wall of Confusion"

- - Long release cycles
- - Painful deployments
- - Constant push back on new software/libraries
- - Problems with upgrades
- - Poor relations between Developers and Operations

----

-## Hello DevOps!

  * Acknowledges Dev and Ops are on the same team
  * Attempts to tear down the Wall
  * **Teams** become responsible for running services